-- 1. buck regulator output voltage setpoint accuracy; - 2. output voltage change due to discharging or charging of the bulk decoupling capacitors during a load current transient; - 3. output voltage change due to the ESR and ESL of the bulk and high frequency decoupling capacitors, circuit traces, and vias; - 4. output voltage ripple and noise.
+1.buck regulator output voltage setpoint accuracy;

+- 2.output voltage change due to discharging or charging of the bulk decoupling capacitors during a load current transient; - 3.output voltage change due to the ESR and ESL of the bulk and high frequency decoupling capacitors, circuit traces, and vias; - 4.output voltage ripple and noise.

-Budgeting the tolerance is left up to the designer who must take into account all of the above effects and provide an output voltage that will meet the specified tolerance at the load.
+Budgeting the tolerance is left up to the designer who must take into account all of the above effects and provide a $V{CC(CORE)}$ that will meet the specified tolerance at the CPU's inputs.

-The designer must also ensure that the regulator component temperatures are kept within the manufacturer's specified ratings at full load and maximum ambient temperature..
+The designer must also ensure that the regulator component junction temperatures are kept within the manufacturer's specified ratings at full load and maximum ambient temperature.
+As computer motherboards become increasingly complex, regulator size also becomes important, as there is less space available for the CPU power supply.